luk182/OpenshiftSecurity/ACS.md

 ## 2. Integrating with Qradar
 ACS policies can be configured to generate alerts when triggered.
 These alerts can be routed to a variety of receivers, like Slack or Microsoft Teams for example.
-In this example we will configure an integratoin to forward these alerts to Qradar.
+In this example we will configure an integration to forward these alerts to Qradar.
 To showcase a valid usecase, we are going to use an out of the box ACS policy which triggers when someone tries to deploy an image with known vulnerabilities with a CVSS over 7 (High and Critical).

 <br>

-### Adding the Log Source in Qradr
+### Adding the Log Source in Qradar
 1. From the Qradar console, go to *Admin* > *Log Sources* and launch the app
 2. Create a new log source based on the type **Red Hat Advanced Cluster Security**
 3. Key paraments to pay attention to: **Protocol** (HTTP or HTTPS), **Port**, And **Log source identifier**.
 For example: *acs.testcluster.com*. <br> After the Log Source is deployed, Qradar will need to restart its services.